vi/websocat/doc.md

       --dump-spec
           do not execute this Websocat invocation, print equivalent Rhai script instead

+      --dump-spec-phase0
+          do not execute this Websocat invocation, print debug representation of specified arguments.
+In --compose mode it should be the second argument (i.e. just after --compose)

       --dump-spec-phase1
           do not execute this Websocat invocation, print debug representation of specified arguments